 6. Get featured in Google News

 Ranking high in Google is already a huge victory.
 News articles may be granted an even greater honor: being featured in Google News.
 What makes it such a big deal?
-Simply the fact that Google News articles often appear in featured snippets, as well as get roughly 500,000,000 visits per month.
+Simply the fact that Google News articles often appear in featured snippets, as well as get over 450,000,000 visits per month.

 In order to get a slice of that monster pie, you will have to fulfil a long list of requirements.